 *Through OCFWS, community agencies are able to hire students at a reduced cost.
 Please see eligibility for more information.

-Off Campus Work Study positions are available, through an application process, to many students receiving financial aid.
-If you are not sure of your eligibility and have not been notified about OFWS work opportunities, please contact the Student Employment Office.
-The Swearer Center works to ensure that opportunities for service under the OCWS program meet the intention and criteria of the program overall, but the Swearer Center does not make determination of financial eligibility.
+Off Campus Federal Work Study positions are available, through an application process, to many students receiving financial aid.
+If you are not sure of your eligibility and have not been notified about OCFWS work opportunities, please contact the Student Employment Office.
+The Swearer Center works to ensure that opportunities for service under the OCFWS program meet the intention and criteria of the program overall, but the Swearer Center does not make determination of financial eligibility.

 Students in good standing are eligible to apply starting in April for summer work; the application for the academic year is generally posted here in September.

-Applications for the 2013-14 Academic Year will be approved on a rolling basis; students must apply no later than September 20.
+Applications for Summer 2014 will be approved on a rolling basis; students must apply no later than April 30, 2014.

 If you have questions, please contact firstname.lastname@example.org.